remyxai/VQASynth/README.md

 * Object-level captioning with [FlexCap](https://flex-cap.github.io/) for precise 2D region proposal
 * Plane-fitting with RANSAC for a consistent reference frame in 3D

-Early VQASynth experiments used LLaVA for object-level captioning and compared caption and tag base region proposal with models like [groundingDINO](https://github.com/IDEA-Research/GroundingDINO) and [CLIPSeg](https://github.com/timojl/clipseg).
+Initial VQASynth experiments prompted [LLaVA](https://github.com/haotian-liu/LLaVA) for detailed object-level captioning in JSON or tagging with [RAM](https://github.com/xinyu1205/recognize-anything).
+These experiments also compared caption and tag based region proposal using models like [groundingDINO](https://github.com/IDEA-Research/GroundingDINO) and [CLIPSeg](https://github.com/timojl/clipseg).

 ![VQASynth-diagram.png](https://github.com/remyxai/VQASynth/blob/main/assets/VQASynth-diagram.png?raw=true)

-Currently, the faster, lighter [Florence-2](https://arxiv.org/abs/2311.06242) is used both for detailed image captions and for generating regions of interest grounded on text captions.
+Now, the faster, lighter [Florence-2](https://arxiv.org/abs/2311.06242) is used both for detailed image captions and for generating regions of interest grounded on text captions.

-For improved metric depth estimation, we're running [DepthPro](https://github.com/apple/ml-depth-pro) instead of ZoeDepth and [SAM2](https://github.com/facebookresearch/sam2) replaces SAM in the localization refinement stage.
+Additionally, VQASynth has improved metric depth estimation with [DepthPro](https://github.com/apple/ml-depth-pro) instead of ZoeDepth and [SAM2](https://github.com/facebookresearch/sam2) replaces SAM in the localization refinement stage.

 ### Environment